jmarcosdias/healthy/README.md

 13. Confirm the values and the delivery amount.
 They must be in accordance with what the website says (free delivery for orders over $30).
 14. Click Complete Order.
 You must see a message saying "Order successfully processed! ..." with the order number.
 Confirm this in your email as well.

+#### Products management
+##### As a Superuser I want to be able to add, update and delete products.

+#### Profile
+##### As a Registered User I want to be able to see and update my profile.

+Logged as User1 do the following:
+1. Click in My Profile option.
+You should be redirected to My Profile page.
+2. Update the  information in My Profile page and click Update Information
+3. Verify that you can see the message "Profile updated successfully"
+4. Go to another page and then go again to the My Profile page and verify your information is correctly updated.

+#### Product reviews
+##### As a Registered User I want to be able to manage my product reviews.

+Logged as User1 do the following:
+1. Click My Product Reviews.
+You should be redirected to My Product Reviews page.
+2. Click Add Review, fill the form and click Add Review.
+You should be redirected to the Reviews page.
+3. Confirm you can see the review you just added and also a message saying "Successfully added review!".
+4. In the review you created, click Edit.
+You should be redirected to the Edit Review page.
+5. Confirm you can see the message "You are editing a review for ...!" referring to the product you chose.
+6. Clean the text for your review and click Update Review.
+You should see a message at form validation saying to fill this field.
+7. Update the text for your review filling something different from the initial content and click Update Review.
+You should be redirected to the Reviews page.
+8. Confirm you can see a message saying "Successfully updated review!" and your review correctly updated.
+9. In the review you created/updated, click Delete and then click Delete.
+You should be redirected to the Reviews page.
+10. Confirm you can see the message "Review deleted!" and that you cannot see the review you just deleted.
+11. Now try to add a review without anything in the review's text field.
+12. You should see a message at form validation saying to fill this field.
+13. Click Cancel.
+You should be redirected to the Reviews page and you should not see the empty review you tried to add in step 12.

+#### Product requests
+##### As a Registered User I want to be able to manage my product requests.

+Logged as User1 do the following:
+1. Click My Product Requests.
+You should be redirected to My Product Requests page.
+2. Click Add Product Request, fill the form and click Add Product Request.
+You should be redirected to the Product Requests page.
+3. Confirm you can see the request you just added and also a message saying "Successfully added product request!".
+4. In the request you created, click Edit.
+You should be redirected to the Edit Product Request page.
+5. Confirm you can see the message "You are editing a product request".
+6. Clean the text for your request and click Update Product Request.
+You should see a message at form validation saying to fill this field.
+7. Update the text for your request filling something different from the initial content and click Update Product Request.
+You should be redirected to the Requests page.
+8. Confirm you can see a message saying "Successfully updated product request!" and your request correctly updated.
+9. In the request you created/updated, click Delete and then click Delete.
+You should be redirected to the Product Requests page.
+10. Confirm you can see the message "Product request deleted!" and that you cannot see the request you just deleted.
+11. Now try to add a request without anything in the request's text field.
+12. You should see a message at form validation saying to fill this field.
+13. Click Cancel.
+You should be redirected to the Product Requests page and you should not see the empty request you tried to add in step 12.

+#### Contact requests
+##### As a Registered User I want to be able to manage my contact requests.

+#### Newsletter signup form
+##### As a Site User I want to be able to subscribe to and unsubscribe from the newsletters.

 ## Web marketing strategies

 ### Search Engine Optimization